mdn/content/files/en-us/web/javascript/reference/functions/get/index.md

   re-calculate that value will never be changed or shouldn't be re-calculated.

 > **Note:** This means that you shouldn't write a lazy getter for a property whose value you
-> Expect to change because if the getter is lazy, then it will not recalculate the
+> expect to change, because if the getter is lazy, then it will not recalculate the
 > value.
 >
 > Note that getters are not "lazy" or "memoized" by nature; you must implement this